-6.60 FIELD TRIPS Field trips are a privilege for students.
+6.60 FIELD TRIPS

+Field trips are a privilege for students.
 Students must abide by all school policies during transportation and during field-trip activities, and shall treat all field trip locations as though they are school grounds.
 Failure to abide by school rules and/or location rules during a field trip may subject the student to discipline.
 All students who wish to attend a field trip must receive written permission from a parent or guardian with authority to give permission.
-Students may be prohibited from attending field trips for any of the following reasons: Failure to receive appropriate permission from parent/guardian or teacher; Failure to complete appropriate coursework; Behavioral or safety concerns; Denial of permission from administration; Other reasons as determined by the school.
-(Policy 6:240, Field Trips) 6.70 ACCESS TO STUDENT SOCIAL NETWORKING PASSWORDS & WEBSITES School officials may conduct an investigation or require a
+Students may be prohibited from attending field trips for any of the following reasons:

+- Failure to receive appropriate permission from parent/guardian or teacher;

+- Failure to complete appropriate coursework;

+- Behavioral or safety concerns;

+- Denial of permission from administration;

+- Other reasons as determined by the school.

+(Policy 6:240 Field Trips)

+6.70 ACCESS TO STUDENT SOCIAL NETWORKING PASSWORDS & WEBSITES (REQUIRED)